savinnsk/IN8_DEVENOLOGY_recruiting_selection_crawler-tech-blogs/README.md

 $ SHOULD HAVE A DATABASE CALLED api-fav-blogs

 # Once the services are running, run the migrations
-$ yarn migration:run
+$ yarn typeorm migration:run -d/src/shared/infra/typeorm/data-source.ts

 # Start all the services and the application with Docker Compose
-$ docker-compose up -d
+$ sudo docker-compose up -d